2.5. For Loops

 3 2 1 0

 A for loop is often used to iterate through a sequence of values or items in an array, which is a cornerstone of numerical computing.
-Although there are implementation syntax differences, for loops are a major component of every computer programming language.
-However, as will be explained when we discuss Vectors and Matrices in MATLAB and Functions Operating on Vectors, MATLAB does not always need a for loop to iterate through an array.
-We will see how element-wise arithmetic and functions that operate on all of the values in a vector can be used instead of a for loop.
+Although syntax differences exist, for loops are a significant component of every computer programming language.
+However, as we will see in Vectors and Matrices in MATLAB, and Functions Operating on Vectors, MATLAB does not always need a for loop to iterate through an array.
+Element-wise arithmetic and functions that operate on all of the values in a vector can be used instead of a for loop.

-In MATLAB, for loops are needed to execute algorithms with different parameters or data sets, but not usually to apply a calculation to a single set of data.
+In MATLAB, for loops are needed to execute algorithms with different parameters or data sets, but not usually to apply a calculation to a single data set.
 For example, one might use a for loop to plot a series of data curves in a chart.
-Whereas, data for each curve on the chart might be generated using element-wise arithmetic and vector aware functions.
+Whereas, the data for each curve on the chart might be generated using element-wise arithmetic and vector-aware functions.

 2.5.5.
 Fibonacci Sequence

-The Fibonacci sequence of number is an exception to what was said earlier about not usually needing loops to generate data values in MATLAB.
-This is because each value is derived from previously calculated values.
+The Fibonacci sequence of numbers is an exception to what was said earlier about not usually needing loops to generate data values in MATLAB because each value is derived from previously calculated values.

 The definition of the Fibonacci sequence is F_1 = 0, F_2 =